The Five Elements Needed to Master Emotional Writing

 Being observant is one of the most important aspects of being a good writer.

-It also happens to be an important building block to emotional writing.
+It also happens to be an important building block to being an emotional writer.

 Intuition